BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 ### Enter Stackscript Options

-To make sure that you can set up your VPS to your specifications, the StackScripts has a few options.
+To make sure that you can set up your VPS to your specifications, the StackScript has a few options.
 Here's what you should enter into them.

 _This setup may not work if you do not enter all of this mandatory information:_

 **Installation Type.** See _Appendix I_ for more on these Bitcoin installation types.
-If you're planning to get on the Bitcoin network, you'll probably want to choose "Pruned Mainnet".
+If you're planning to get on the main Bitcoin network, you'll probably want to choose "Pruned Mainnet".
 If you're wanting to play with Bitcoin Core and learn more about how it works, you'll probably want to choose "Pruned Testnet" or "Private Regtest".

 **Short Hostname.** Pick a name for your VPS.
 For example, "mybtctest"

 **Fully Qualified Hostname.** If you're going to include this VPS as part of a network with full DNS records, type in the hostname with its domain.
 For example, "mybtctest.mydomain.com".
 Otherwise, just repeat the short hostname and add ".local", for example "mybtctest.local".

 **User Password.** Bitcoin will be setup in an account called "user1".
-This will be the password for that account.
+This is the password for that account.

 _You can freely choose to enter this optional information or skip it:_

 **SSH Key.** Copy your local computer's SSH key here; this allows you be able to automatically login in via SSH to your user1 account.
 If you haven't setup an SSH key on your local computer yet, there are good instructions for it on [Github](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 You may also want to add your SSH key into your Linode LISH (Linode Interactive Shell) by going to your "Linode Home Page / My Preferences / LISH Settings /  LISH Keys".
-Using an SSH key will give you a simpler and safer way to log in to your server, but it's by no means required.
+Using an SSH key will give you a simpler and safer way to log in to your server.

 **SSH-Allowed IPs.** This is a comma-separated list of IPs that will be allowed to SSH into the VPS.
 For example "192.168.1.15,192.168.1.16".
 If you do not enter any IPs, _your VPS will not be very secure_.
 It will constantly be bombarded by attackers trying to find their way in, and they may very well succeed.